richardagilecoach/richardagilecoach.github.io/_posts/2020-4-22-what-to-cover-in-a-first-coaching-session.md

  - **What should I have left out**...what out of the 10 shouldn't be here?
  - **What do you call this**...is this a discovery session, something else?

 HMU on the usual social media in the footer below and let me know what you think, I would love to see your thoughts and comments on this.
-You can also read more about me and my experience as an Agile Coach in the UK Civil Service.
-[Agile Coach](https://richardfreeman.me.uk/about/ "read more about my agile coaching work I carry out in Cornwall") If you want to ;-) BFN, R
+You can also read more about me and my experience as an [Agile Coach](https://richardfreeman.me.uk/about/ "read more about my agile coaching work I carry out in Cornwall") in the UK Civil Service.
+If you want to ;-) BFN, R

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQxODYyMTM1LDE1NzE2NzAwNzBdfQ==
+eyJoaXN0b3J5IjpbMTQyNjQ2NjIwOSwxNTcxNjcwMDcwXX0=
 -->